PureVPN Review: Quick Expert Summary

 Is PureVPN good for torrenting?

-Yes, PureVPN is very good for torrenting.
+PureVPN is decent for torrenting.
 It has dedicated P2P servers in 30+ countries, has fast speeds for downloading files (I was able to download a 20 GB file in about 35 minutes, which is good), and it works with all of the major torrenting clients.

-PureVPN also has IPv6, DNS, and WebRTC leak protection, a kill switch, and split-tunneling (for Android and Windows only).
-You can get port forwarding, which connects you to more peers for faster speeds, but it costs extra (unlike Private Internet Access that offers the feature with its subscription package).
+PureVPN also has IPv6, DNS, and WebRTC leak protection, a kill switch, and split-tunneling.
+You can get port forwarding, which connects you to more peers for faster speeds, but it costs extra.